 We ask for verification of residency and/or essential worker status before a vaccine is given.
-Individuals will be turned away if verification can’t be shown.2/27/2021 5:00:00 PM
+Individuals will be turned away if verification can’t be shown.

 No, you must get your second dose with Maui District Health Office at the UH Maui location.
-If you got your first dose at UH and are having issues with scheduling your second dose, please email DOH.MDHOcovid19clinics@doh.hawaii.gov.2/27/2021 5:00:00 PM
+If you got your first dose at UH and are having issues with scheduling your second dose, please email DOH.MDHOcovid19clinics@doh.hawaii.gov.

-If you have a second dose appointment at Maui Memorial in VAMS, you can log in and first CANCEL your appointment, then rebook it.
-Please note that we cannot guarantee that you’ll find another open time slot.2/27/2021 5:00:00 PM
+If you have an appointment at Maui Memorial in VAMS, you can log in and first CANCEL your appointment, then rebook it.
+Please note that once you cancel, we cannot guarantee that you’ll find another open time slot.

-Call 242-2273 and leave your name, DOB and phone number and we will call you back.
-If you previously submitted an appointment request form, and we have your name and email on file, we can help you get set up in VAMS.2/27/2021 5:00:00 PM
+If you are a kupuna age 60 and over and need more individual assistance, please call 242-2273 to request a help desk phone appointment.
+Leave your name, date of birth, and phone number and we will call you back to schedule an appointment.
+If you previously submitted an appointment request form, and we have your name and email on file, we can help you get set up in VAMS.

-If you’re a qualified Phase 1A and Phase 1B resident, you can request a vaccine by completing the new form (previously called the appointment request form) Maui Health Vaccination Health Record Form.
+If you would like to schedule an appointment ahead of time, eligible residents can begin by requesting a vaccine and completing the Maui Health Vaccination Health Record Form.
 Once your form is received, Maui Health’s vaccine team will input your information into the VAMS system to get you started.
-The VAMS system will then send you an email directly to complete your registration and booking of your new first dose appointment.3/2/2021 1:00:00 AM
+The VAMS system will then send you an email directly to complete your registration and booking of your new first dose appointment.

-For future reference, if you are here more than six months of the year, you may qualify.
-You must be here for both doses (3-4 weeks apart).
-Be prepared to present proof of residency (utility bill or other document) when you arrive to your appointment.2/27/2021 5:00:00 PM
+If you are here more than six months of the year, and can show proof of part-time residency, you may qualify.
+You must be here for both doses (3 weeks apart).
+Be prepared to present proof of residency (utility bill or other document) when you arrive to your appointment.